Table of Contents

 - Liquidity provision (AMMs): You deposit stablecoins into pools and earn trading fees, sometimes paired with incentives.

-- Yield-bearing stablecoins / structured dollars: You hold a token designed to accrue yield from a defined strategy.
+- Yield-bearing stablecoins / structured dollars: You hold a token designed to accrue yield from a defined strategy, ranging from delta-neutral hedging to institutional credit.

 - Yield tokenization and fixed-yield markets: You separate principal from yield to lock a rate, gain exposure to yield, or actively trade yield.